MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 #### Dock windows

-When you click and drag the title bar of a tool window, or the tab of document window, a guide diamond appears.
-During the drag operation, when the mouse cursor is over one of the arrows in the diamond, a shaded area will appear that shows you where the window will be docked if you release the mouse button now.
+When you click and drag the title bar of a tool window or the tab of document window, a guide diamond appears.
+During the drag operation, when the mouse cursor is over one of the arrows in the diamond, a shaded area appears that shows you where the window will be docked if you release the mouse button.

 To move a dockable window without snapping it into place, press the **Ctrl** key while you drag the window.